distcomp/pyomo-everest/README.md

 To use SSOP you need:

 **1)** the following modules from **ssop** folder:
-* **ssop_config.py**  with basic configuration parameters, including "default" pathes to TOKEN-file and working directory; IDs of Everest resources might be used by SSOP-jobs and so on
+* **ssop_config.py**  with basic configuration parameters, including "default" pathes to TOKEN-file and working directory (*see example of everest.py call to get token in the comment*);
+IDs of Everest resources might be used by SSOP-jobs and so on
 *  **ssop_session.py** implementing basic SSOP-abstraction of SSOP-session, inherits Everest-session in the context of SSOP usage and provides basic SSOP-functionality: authorization on Everest-server; opening Everest-session;